top of page

 ROBERT MORGAN

-Rob is a Specialty Medical Oncology Registrar and a CRUK Clinical Research Training Fellow in the Taylor lab.
-His key research interest is deciphering mechanisms of PARP and PARG inhibitor sensitivity using the biobank of patient-derived HGSOC ex vivo cultures, which he is currently screening for sensitivity to these agents.
+Rob is a Specialty Medical Oncology Registrar and a post-doctoral researcher in the Taylor lab.
+His key research interest is understanding ovarian cancer response to neo-adjuvant chemotherapy.
 Rob helped set up and maintain the ovarian cancer pipeline with the Christie NHS Foundation Trust, and he also supports other lab members in providing clinical context and interpreting clinical data.

 Malini.JPG